michellab/BioSimSpace/python/BioSimSpace/IO/README.md

 # BioSimSpace.IO

-This sub-package contains functionality for reading and writing a large number of common molecular file formats.
+This package contains functionality for reading and writing a large number of common molecular file formats.
 Unlike many other molecular parsers, BioSimSpace does not attempt to infer the format from the file extension.
 Instead, it reads the files in parallel using its blazing fast suite of parsers in order to